The Best Advice I was Ever Given

 by Regis Boff

-I have learned and incorporated many Truths but none equaled the advice the old guy who taught me chess offered one day out of the blue.
+The old guy who taught me how to play offered this wisdom.
 It was the singular piece of help I was ever given.
 He said,” Play against the game, never an opponent, because chess, like life, is perfect once you see it.